TABLE OF CONTENTS

 ordering the evacuation of all people of Japanese descent from

-(effective March 29) forbidding further voluntary migration of
+March 29) forbidding further voluntary migration of Japanese and

-states met at Salt Lake City with Director Milton S. Eisenhower of
+met at Salt Lake City with Director Milton S. Eisenhower of WRA and

-WRA and Colonel Bendetsen of WCCA to discuss resettlement plans for
+Colonel Bendetsen of WCCA to discuss resettlement plans for the

-resettlement within the western states.
-(This meeting is referred to
+within the western states.
+(This meeting is referred to as the Governors'

 May 8 -- The first contingent of evacuees arrived at the Colorado